Phala-Network/phat-offchain-rollup/phat/contracts/ink_price_feed/README.md

 And use Contracts-UI or Polkadot.js to deploy your contract and interact with it.
 You will have to configure `alice` as attestor.

-### Run the e2e tests
+### Run the integration tests
-And finally execute the following command to start e2e tests execution.
+And finally execute the following command to start integration tests execution.

 ```bash
 cargo test  -- --ignored --test-threads=1
 ```

-### Parallel in Unit Tests
+### Parallel in Intgration Tests

 The flag `--test-threads=1` is necessary because by default [Rust unit tests run in parallel](https://doc.rust-lang.org/book/ch11-02-running-tests.html).
 There may have a few tests trying to sending out transactions at the same time, resulting